-I wrote my first paper in 7 days.
+I wrote my first scientific research article in 7 days.
 It started as a desperate effort to stop my procrastination and “just do it”.
-But I was surprised what a positive experience it was: focused & efficient, I was making daily progress, feeling motivated and content.
+But I was surprised what a positive experience it was: focused and efficient, I was making daily progress, feeling motivated and content.
 Finally, the fruits of my hard work were gaining shape — and they did it so quickly!

 I realized it was highly effective to write up a paper like this: writing for the whole day, every day until the first draft was finished.
 My writing project was firmly present in my mind — I didn’t lose time catching up with what I have written in the last session.
 Since I was not doing anything else, my wandering mind settled in very fast, and I was getting into a routine.
 The daily progress was clearly visible and motivated me to continue.
 And the result was a coherent paper that was easy to revise.

 Meanwhile, this paper-a-week approach is my favorite.
 That’s how I write my papers, and that’s what I teach to students.
-I am leading Writing laboratories with my colleague Dr. Adam Wilkins where we help young scientists draft a whole paper in 5 days, writing one major section per day.
+In on-site courses young scientists draft a whole paper in 5 days, writing one major section per day.
 At the beginning of the week, many participants have doubts.
 But at the end of the week, they are all excited to see how much they managed to write in just a single week.

 If you would also like to try out this approach, then read on about the necessary preparations, the optimal setting, and a productive writing strategy.

 If you would like to get support during the preparation, drafting and revising of your research article, check out my online course Write Up Your Paper.

 If you want to draft a whole research paper in a single week, you need to prepare everything in advance so that you can fully focus on writing and actually finish in a week.